 You may need to be advanced plus to understand this podcast as Charline Vanhoenacker et Alex Vizorek speak quite fast.
 There are jokes every 10 seconds.The program wants to “wash away information” and its common thread is the treatment of current affairs, with a desire for impertinence.
 Very popular on the French radio, it was initially called Si tu écoutes, j’annule tout !

-Podcasts for Intermediate French learners
+Intermediate French learners

 In News in Slow French, two hosts discuss about the week’s top stories in France and around the world.
 You also get grammar, pronunciation and idioms specific podcasts (articles, pronouns, past and future tenses,…).